-- 1 Encourage an equitable mix of quality and compatible housing types and price ranges in numerous areas throughout the city that adequately meets the needs of current and prospective residents and workers of all incomes and ages. - Promote the principles of fair housing. - Partner with developers to integrate diversity of housing types into large master planned communities. - Support and work with housing agencies, organizations, private developers, and businesses to increase the amount of workforce housing. - Concentrate higher-density housing in areas with access to existing or planned high-frequency transit, major employment centers, existing infrastructure, and other services. - Collaborate with local and regional partners on development of programs and resources to prevent residents from becoming homeless and facilitate the provision of expanded housing for vulnerable populations, including the elderly and those transitioning away from homelessness. - Ensure that new development preserves surrounding community character through buffering techniques, design elements, and appropriate landscaping.
+- Encourage an equitable mix of quality and compatible housing types and price ranges in numerous areas throughout the City that adequately meets the needs of current and prospective residents and workers of all incomes and ages. - 2 Promote the principles of fair housing. - Partner with developers to integrate diversity of housing types into large master planned communities. - 4 Support and work with housing agencies, organizations, private developers, and businesses to increase the amount of workforce housing. - 5 Concentrate higher-density housing in areas with access to existing or planned high-frequency transit, major employment centers, existing infrastructure, and other services. - 6 Collaborate with local and regional partners on development of programs and resources to prevent residents from becoming homeless and facilitate the provision of expanded housing for vulnerable populations, including the elderly and those transitioning away from homelessness.

-Regionally celebrated arts facilities, installations, programs, and events highlight Goodyear's diversity and serve as a hub for arts and culture in the West Valley.
+highlight Goodyear's diversity and serve as a hub for arts and culture in the West Valley.